Barro negro pottery: History

-The origins of barro negro pottery extend more than 2,500 years, with examples of it found at archeological sites, fashioned mostly into jars and other utilitarian items.
-It has remained a traditional crafts of the Zapotecs and Mixtecs of the Central Valleys area to the present day.
-About five miles from Oaxaca City is one of Mexico’s oldest and most distinctive pottery communities.
-Originally barro negro pottery was matte and grayish.
+Barro negro pottery can trace its origins to 2,500 years ago, with examples of it found at archeological sites, fashioned mostly into jars and other utilitarian items.
+It remains a traditional craft of the Zapotecs and Mixtecs of the Central Valleys area to this day.
+Originally, barro negro pottery was matte and grayish.
 In this form, the pottery is very sturdy, allowing it to be hit without breaking.

 In the 1950s, Doña Rosa Real discovered that she could change the color and shine of the pieces by polishing the clay pieces and firing them at a slightly lower temperature.
 Just before the formed clay piece is completely dry, it is polished with a quartz stone to compress the surface.
 After firing, the piece emerges a shiny black instead of a dull gray.
 This innovation makes the pieces more breakable, but it has made the pottery far more popular with Mexican folk art collectors, including Nelson Rockefeller, who promoted it in the United States.
-The popularity stems from the look, rather than wearability, so many pieces are produced now for decorative purposes rather than utility.
-Doña Rosa died in 1980, but the tradition of making the pottery is being carried on by her daughter and grandchildren who stage demonstrations for tourists in their local potters' workshop.
-The workshop is still in the family home, where shelves and shelves of shiny black pieces for sale line the inner courtyard.
-Despite being the origin of black polished clay, pieces at this workshop are much cheaper than in other parts of Mexico.
+This relatively recent popularity stems from the look, rather than durability, so many pieces are produced now for decorative purposes rather than utility.
+Doña Rosa died in 1980, but the tradition of making the pottery is carried on by her daughter and grandchildren who stage demonstrations for tourists in their local potters' workshop.
+The workshop is still in the family home, where shelves of shiny black pieces for sale line the inner courtyard.

 Another important person in the development and promotion of barro negro is Carlomagno Pedro Martinez.
 He was born in San Bartolo Coyotepec into a pottery-making family.
 From a young age, he showed talent in fashioning figures in clay.
 When he was grown, he attended the Fine Arts Workshop of Rufino Tamayo in Oaxaca city.
-He has become the first potter/sculptor in the medium, winning his first recognition in 1985 for his work.
-His fame increased with his development of human skulls made of barro negro in the years that followed.
-Each piece Carlomagno makes is unique, but themes such as oral histories, indigenous legends, Christianity and death, called "our grandmother," recur.
+He became the first potter and sculptor in the medium, winning his first recognition in 1985 for his work.
+His work depicting human skulls in the barro negro style increased his popularity.
+Each piece Carlomagno makes is unique, following themes originating from oral histories, indigenous legends, Christianity and death.
 In Mexico, he has exhibited his work in dozens of expositions and has won three national-level awards.
 His work has been featured in five books.
 Martinez's work has been exhibited in the United States, Colombia, Argentina, Lebanon, Germany, Spain, and Japan, with one of his latest exhibits in New York in 2008.
 In that same year, he created a mural in barro negro at the Baseball Academy in San Bartolo Coyotepec sponsored by the Alfredo Harp Helú Foundation.